-(Americane) Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the e appropriate box: [] Preliminary Proxy Statement [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to ss.240.14a-11 or ss.240.14a-12 Titan Motorcycle Co. of America (Name of Registrant as Specified In Its Charter) NA (Name of Person(s) Filing Proxy Statement) Payment o of Filing Fee (Check the appropriate box): [x] No fee required. [] Fee computed on table below per Exchange Act Rules $14a-6(i)(4)$ and $0-11$.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: pursuant 3) Per unit price or other underlying value of transaction computed to Exchange Act Rule 0-11: 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule $0-11(a)(2)$ and identify the filing for which the offsetting fee was paid previously.
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.) iled by the Registrant X Filed by a Party other than the Registrant Check the appropriate box: X Preliminary Proxy Statement CONFIDENTIAL, FOR USE OF THE COMMISSION ONLY (AS PERMITTED BY RULE 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Titan Motorcycle Co. of America (Name of Registrant as Specified In Its Charter) Payment of Filing Fee (Check the appropriate box): X No fee required Fee computed on the table below per Exchange Act Rule 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies:

+2 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined: 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: 1_1 Fee paid previously with preliminary materials.
+1_1 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.:

-3) Filing Party: 4) Date Filed:
+1) Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: